 The fishmeal and fish oil industry: IFFO's History

-IFFO was formed in 2001, but has a collective history of 50 years, encompassing the activities of its predecessors, namely the Fishmeal Exporters’ Organisation (FEO), International Association of Fish Meal Manufacturers (IAFMM) and International Fishmeal and Oil Manufacturers’ Association (IFOMA).
+IFFO was formed in 2001, but has a collective history of nearly 60 years, encompassing the activities of its predecessors, namely the Fishmeal Exporters’ Organisation (FEO), International Association of Fish Meal Manufacturers (IAFMM) and International Fishmeal and Oil Manufacturers’ Association (IFOMA).
 In 2012, IFFO changed its name from IFFO The Fishmeal and Fish Oil Organisation to IFFO The Marine Ingredients Organisation.

 The movement towards a trade organisation was initiated by Louis Abel of France when an informal meeting of European fishmeal producers and scientists was held in Paris early in the 1950s, followed by another meeting in London.
 In 1956 and 1957 two larger meetings were held in London.
 In 1958 the South African Fish Meal Producers Organisation offered hospitality in Cape Town and longer and more detailed Producers and Scientific meetings were held.
 Jim Gardiner, President of the UK Association, and Abe Shapiro, Chairman of Oceana Group, acted as joint Chairmen of the meeting.
 More countries were represented, including USA, Denmark, Norway, Spain, Angola, Iceland and Portugal.
 At a follow-up meeting in Madrid in 1959 it was decided that the International Association of Fish Meal Manufacturers (IAFMM) should be established by producers from Angola, France, Germany, South Africa, Spain and UK.
 These meetings were essentially in the format subsequently adopted for the Annual Conferences.